-Remember that a meeting that needs no action is not necessary and organizing it is only wasting of a time.
-So ensure that meeting generates some value and respond from the people.
+Remember that a meeting that needs no action is not necessary and organizing it is only wasting of time.
+To ensure that meeting generates some value and response from the people.
 If you have set up the agenda of a meeting with a clear objective then you can also easily confine the meeting within that time frame.

 Show your gratitude to the attendees for their time and the contribution they have made, mail them all the written record that was discussed, and also, if possible, get the attendees feedback.
 Avoid taking or picking calls during meetings as it is quite disturbing and can distract the speaker and others.

 3. Give Prompt Reply and Be quick in Communication

 Whenever you receive any mail from your client, be sure to respond quickly.
 Your immediate mail or a reply and your prompt up-dation on the status of your task will be highly appreciated.
 Equally important is to give a quick reply to your colleagues too, even though you are busy, you can say or leave a message “I am busy”, I will surely respond to your queries or reply to you very soon”.
 This builds respect and credence in the eyes of your colleagues.
 Though the written and verbal communicative message is not a formal way be very careful in your selection of words.
 Avoid using rude or derogatory language.
 It might be common in society but it not accepted professionally.